tinkoff-ai/etna/docs/source/commands.rst

             [EXOG_PATH]             path to csv with exog data [KNOWN_FUTURE]          list of all known_future columns (regressor columns).
 If not specified then all exog_columns considered known_future [default: None]

+**Backtest config parameters**

+* :code:`metrics` - list of metrics to compute for each fold.
+* :code:`n_folds` - number of folds to use in the backtest for prediction interval estimation.
+By default equals to 5.
+* :code:`mode` - train generation policy: :code:`expand` or :code:`constant`.
+* :code:`aggregate_metrics` - if :code:`True` aggregate metrics above folds, return raw metrics otherwise.
+* :code:`n_jobs` - number of jobs to run in parallel.
+* :code:`refit` - determines how often pipeline should be retrained during iteration over folds.
+* :code:`stride` - number of points between folds.
+* :code:`joblib_params` - additional parameters for :py:class:`joblib.Parallel`
+* :code:`forecast_params` - additional parameters for :meth:`~etna.pipeline.base.BasePipeline.forecast`
+* :code:`estimate_n_folds` - whether to estimate the number of folds from data.
+Requires :code:`context_size` parameter set in pipeline config.

+:code:`context_size` is the top level field in pipeline config, determines minimum number of points in the history that is required by pipeline to produce a forecast.

+Setting these parameters is optional.
+Further information on arguments could be found in the documentation of :meth:`~etna.pipeline.base.BasePipeline.backtest` method.

 **How to create configs?**